kadaster-labs/sensrnet-helm-charts/README.md

 #### Kubernetes Service Type `LoadBalancer`

+> :warning: Using this service type your cloud provider might charge for additional costs!

 It is possible to deploy a Kubernetes service on an external available load balancer.
 In the helm charts the service for MultiChain has the appropriate TCP port configured.
 By default the service type is set to `ClusterIP` and this has to be updated to `LoadBalancer`:

 ```bash